 - Don't want raw egg white in the icing?
 Use meringue powder instead.

-- Keep leftovers covered with plastic wrap in a cool, dry place.
+- Keep leftovers tightly covered with plastic wrap in a cool, dry place.
 Avoid storing it in an airtight plastic container, as it will make the icing weep.

 Olga